jackdomleo7/storybook-addon-css-properties/README.md

 const meta: Meta<typeof Button> = {
   component: Button,
   parameters: {
-    myAddon: {
     cssVars: {
       '--my-custom-var-1': {
         value: undefined, // Or don't specify
         control: 'text', // Default is "text" so this can be omitted
         default: '#1ea7fd',
         description: 'This CSS property will appear as the default' },
       '--my-custom-var-2': {
         value: '#000',
         control: 'color',
         default: '#fff',
         description: 'This CSS property will appear as #000, overriding the default' }
-      }
     }
   }